 Since Robert Burns wrote the words of Auld Lang Syne in 1788, it has become a standard feature of New Year celebrations, Burns nights, and the closing stages of almost every ceilidh dance and wedding in Burns' native Scotland.
 Some of the words and phrases already existed before he crafted them into this simple masterpiece, as he himself acknowledged.
-Auld Lang Syne has been sung to different melodies over the years, but the one used for this arrangement is the most common and well-known.
-It first appeared associated with Burns' lyrics in the last few years of the 18th Century.
+Auld particularly before the years, but the one used for this Particularly large to the last few years the 18th Century.